-• a Masters degree (or equivalent) in Mechanical/Aerospace Engineering.
-Candidates with a Masters-level background in Applied Mathematics, Physics or Computer Science will also be considered if they have an acceptable background in fluid flow modelling,

-- experience with CFD code development (programming; not only usage), - the ability to give presentations and write scientific publications (in English), - the willingness and ability to attend the regular network training events in the EU and to spend 3 month secondments at network partners, - the ability to program computational methods in C++
+- a Masters degree (or equivalent) in Mechanical/Aerospace Engineering.
+Candidates with a Masters-level background in Applied Mathematics, Physics or Computer Science will also be considered if they have an acceptable background in modelling of fluid flow. - experience with CFD code development (programming; not only usage). - the ability to give presentations and write scientific publications - the willingness and ability to attend the regular network training events in the EU and to spend 3 month secondments at network partners, - the ability to program computational methods in C++